When the skies went dark: Historians pinpoint the very 'worst year' ever to be alive

 In the wake of the climate-altering volcanic eruptions and darkened year of 536, McCormick said the situation was fatally ripe for the plague to wreak havoc.

-Lava flows from an eruption of a volcano on the Reykjanes Peninsula in southwestern Iceland on Monday, March 29, 2021.
-Iceland's latest volcano eruption is still attracting crowds of people hoping to get close to the gentle lava flows.
+Lava flows from an eruption of a volcano on the Reykjanes Peninsula in southwestern Iceland on March 29, 2021.
+Iceland's volcano eruptions are still attracting crowds of people hoping to get close to the lava flows.
 (AP Photo/Marco Di Marco)

 Compared to the modern-day hardships dealt by COVID-19, the differences are shocking.

 "You have to take the period as a whole," he said, adding that "536 was just the beginning of a very tough time.
 The plague pandemic on top of the abrupt cooling must have been very difficult.
-Today COVID-19 is terrible, but compare the death rate for bubonic plague," he continued, pointing to the 1.8% case-fatality ratio in the U.S. compared to the 40% to 60% mortality rate for untreated bubonic plague.
+Today COVID-19 is terrible, but compare the death rate for bubonic plague."
+He pointed to the 1.8% case-fatality ratio in the United States compared to the 40% to 60% mortality rate for untreated bubonic plague.

 So just how massive must those volcanic eruptions have been?